Best Alexa devices Android Central 2021

 - Doesn't have all the features of HD 8 Plus

-Best Amazon Alexa Wireless Earbuds: Amazon Echo Buds
+Best Amazon Alexa wireless earbuds: Amazon Echo Buds (2nd Gen)

 It seems like every technology company has its own version of wireless earbuds these days.
 However, if you want a pair of buds that give you hands-free access to Alexa, there is really only one option — the Amazon Echo Buds.

 In addition to easy Alexa access (which works well, by the way), the Echo Buds just sound good.
-They feature active noise reduction (ANR) and a customizable Passthrough mode that allows you to let in noises from the outside world instead of taking the buds out of your ears.
+They feature active noise cancellation (ANC) and a customizable Passthrough mode that allows you to let noise in from the outside world instead of taking the buds out of your ears.
 Both features are great, and changing the state is as easy as double-tapping the buds.
 You can also adjust the way it sounds in the app.
 Amazon also built in a way for you to easily invoke Google Assistant or Siri with just a tap, so you have the best of both worlds when it comes to smart assistants on the go.
+A new update in late 2020 also brought run workout tracking to the Echo Buds.

 - Affordable truly wireless earbuds